About this Policy

 Our companies are engaged in a variety of insurance businesses and may collect information about you a variety of different ways.
 Here are some examples:

-We may collect information from you passively.
-For example, we might use tracking tools like cookies and web beacons.
-We might also use pixel tags.
+- We may collect information from you passively.
+For example, we might use tracking tools like cookies and web beacons, and pixel tags.

 How Your Personal Information is Used